beckym223/manual_work/E6_long_edited.md

-premium perfectly.13 Tallarini estimates a wel- fare cost of aggregate consumption risk of 10 percent of consumption, comparable to some
+premium perfectly.13 Tallarini estimates a wel- fare cost of aggregate consumption risk of 10 percent of consumption, comparable to some of the supply-side gains cited in Section I, and two orders of magnitude larger than the estimate
-11 See also Lars Peter Hansen and Kenneth J. Singleton  (1983).
-12 Two especially informative surveys are John H.  Cochrane and Hansen (1992) and Narayana R. Kocherla- kota (1996).
-13 Similar results, obtained in a closely related context,  were reported by Hansen et al. (1999).  of the supply-side gains cited in Section I, and two orders of magnitude larger than the estimate
 I proposed in Section II.14 As Maurice Obstfeld
 (1994) shows, this result is basically the for-